PlotoZypresse/obsidian_notes/CompSci/Semester_3/CompArch/Unsigned Integers.md

 Unsigned integers are represented with 0 and 1 duhh. but they do not have a sign bit like signed integers.
 So they can not represent negative numbers.
-Becaus eof that they are not used that often in the real world.
+Because of that they are not used that often in the real world.
 Other and often better options are [[Sign-Magnitude Representation]] or [[Twos Complement]].  [[Division Unsigned integers]] [[Multiplication Unsigned integers]]

+---
+#review